Harley Eagle

 Indigenous Cultural Safety & Humility Consultant

-Harley Eagle is Dakota and Ojibwe, a Whitecap Dakota First Nation member, and currently resides in the Territory of the K’ómoks Peoples on Vancouver Island, BC.
-He has lived with his family on the island at various times for almost 30 years in total.
+Harley Eagle is Dakota and Ojibwe, a Whitecap Dakota First Nation member.
+In the summer of 2025, he and his family returned to his homelands in Saskatchewan after living in the Territory of the K’ómoks Peoples on Vancouver Island, BC for almost 30 years across various periods.
 Indigenous lifeways guide his work as an Indigenous Cultural Safety & Humility (ICS&H) consultant and facilitator.
-In the summer of 2025, Harley and his family will return to reside in his homelands in Saskatchewan.

-His nearly 30 years of experience includes consulting and training nationally and internationally in transforming conflict, anti-racism, dismantling oppression, cultural safety & humility, and trauma healing with many organizations and companies across many sectors.
-Harley holds an MA in Conflict Analysis and Management from Royal Roads University (RRU) and is the former Indigenous Scholar in Residence for a Master of Arts in Leadership Health Specialization.
+His nearly 30 years of experience includes consulting and training nationally and internationally in transforming conflict, anti-racism, dismantling oppression, cultural safety & humility, somatics, and trauma healing with many organizations and companies across many sectors.
+Harley holds an MA in Conflict Analysis and Management from Royal Roads University (RRU).
 He also holds certificates in Trauma Healing and Integrative Somatic Therapy.

 For more information, visit Harley's website Indigenous Cultural Safety & Humility Training & Support | Harley Eagle Facilitation